Black Caps toss away advantage

 Boult's LBW which was given out on field on Amla is overturned by a coat of varnish... #savnz ^WN pic.twitter.com/GDiQzB2xCB— BLACKCAPS (@BLACKCAPS) August 27, 2016

-Van Zyl made an unbeaten 101 on debut against the West Indies at Centurion in December 2014 though only has a modest test average of 27.30 from 11 tests after he was promoted up the order.
+He resumes on 67 while du Plessis, who replaced the injured de Villiers as captain, is on 13 as he tries to extricate himself from a rut after reaching fifty only once in his last 10 tests.

-The Black Caps are seeking to secure their first series win over South Africa after at a ground where they have lost heavily on their previous two tests in 2006 and 2007.
+Wagner, the fifth bowler summoned, led the attack with an impressive 2-51 from 22 overs while Bracewell had 1-65 before he limped off late as stumps loomed with a tight hamstring.

-South Africa has only lost two - and won 16 - of 21 tests staged at SuperSport Park since its debut as a test venue in 1995.
+Ominously for New Zealand, South Africa has only lost two of 21 tests at Centurion - and won 16 - while the team batting first has emerged victorious in the last four encounters at SuperSport Park.

 - Stuff